Best Chocolate Chip Cookies – Soft, Chewy, and Easy

 Quick Recipe Highlights

-• Skill Level Needed: This recipe requires minimal culinary expertise, making it accessible for cooks of all levels.
+• Skill Level Needed: This recipe requires medium cooking skills, suitable for home cooks looking to impress.

 Recipe Overview